saurabh7248/TIL/conda/installed-packages.md

-## Check the list of installed packages
+## Check the list of installed packages in current active environment

 ```
 conda list